• Skip to main content

 Rutabaga

-The rutabaga is a root vegetable that is a cross between the cabbage and the turnip.
+The rutabaga is a root vegetable that is a cross between a cabbage and a turnip.
 It has a slightly spicier flavor than the turnip.
 Rutabagas can reach three to five pounds in weight.
 Rutabagas contain a small amount of vitamins A and C.

 Buying